PDF

 Government agencies often allocate substantial funds to support AI research and development in the security domain and these investments can fund the creation of AI technologies, cybersecurity solutions and related projects.
 Financial support encourages innovation and accelerates the adoption of AI in security.
 Governments establish regulatory frameworks and standards for AI adoption in security, these regulations can ensure responsible AI usage, data privacy and ethical practices.

-According to a report from the Carnegie Endowment for International Peace, in 2022, the Chinese government has implemented three distinct approaches to Artificial Intelligence governance, each championed by different branches of the bureaucracy and this powerful regulator focuses on rule-based governance for specific AI applications.
+According to a report from the Carnegie Endowment for International Peace, the Chinese government has implemented three distinct approaches to Artificial Intelligence governance, each championed by different branches of the bureaucracy and this powerful regulator focuses on rule-based governance for specific AI applications.
 It released draft rules for regulating internet recommendation algorithms, including provisions for algorithmic interpretability and user rights protection.
 The Cyberspace Administration of China is working on a three-year roadmap for governing all internet algorithms, involving multiple regulators.

 Implementing Machine Learning with AI Enables Threats and Malware